 Carl ministered as deacon for only three months before Bishop Leo Brust, Auxiliary Bishop of the Archdiocese of Milwaukee, would ordain Carl as priest on June 2, 1973.
 In addition to his responsibilities at Archbishop Ryan High School for Boys, Carl would do parochial ministry on the weekends.
 He was very popular with many who found his weekend masses short, sweet and to the point.
 Rumor has it that even with a homily; Carl was able to celebrate mass in under 20 minutes.

 With the changes that were happening at Archbishop Ryan High School, Carl found himself returning to the Midwest.
 It was in 2013 that Carl responded to an obedience from Fr.
 John Puodziunas, O.F.M., Minister Provincial, to minister at St. Ann’s Rest Home, Milwaukee, Wisconsin, as chaplain to the Polish Dominican Sisters and the residents at the Rest Home.
 This would be his final assignment.

 With significant health issues, Carl was taken to St. Francis Hospital, Milwaukee.
 It was early on Sunday, November 4, 2018.
 With the Dominican Sisters and Fr.
 Bill Stout at his side, Carl met Sister Death.
 Carl died in the 75th year of his life, 52nd year of Solemn Profession and the 45th year of Ordination.

-May the soul of Blase, and the souls of allthe faithful departed, rest in peace.
+May his soul and the souls of all the faithful departed through the mercy of God, rest in peace.
+Amen.